Introduction

 - Authentic to the Core: Vintage Mode uses the exact same DSP code as the original PS-1A — no shortcuts, no compromises

-- Vintage Mode: Locks to 100% authentic PS-1A behavior with no modern additions
+- Vintage Mode: locks to 100 % authentic PS-1A behaviour with no modern additions

 - Premium DSP Quality: 64-bit coefficient calculations, DC blocking, denormal prevention